gbxyz/pepper/README.md

     renew a domain (1 year by default)

+- `restore DOMAIN`

+    submit an RGP restore request for a domain

 - `create host PARAMS`

     create a host object.
 See ["CREATING HOST OBJECTS"](#creating-host-objects) for more information.